end-of-game/cloudunit/documentation/PHP_GUIDE.md

 ## Deploy WordPress

 You can clone the Git repository [here](https://github.com/WordPress/WordPress.git).
-After download, go to WorkPress directory and copy the file *wp-config-sample.php* then rename it to *wp-config*.
+After download, go to WorkPress directory and copy the file *wp-config-sample.php* then rename it to *wp-config.sh*.

 Edit this file and add your MySQL configuration (host, database name, username, password) using environment variables which you can find in *Overview* tab.